 Also, in some locations, the statute of limitations for medical malpractice claims, which could apply to some dangerous drug cases, can be as short as one year.
 Other states allow injured plaintiffs several years to file their lawsuits.
 You deserve to work with a team of legal professionals who understand your state laws to ensure your lawsuit is filed before the deadline.

 Each state has a statute of limitations for personal injury claims, but they are always subject to change.
-To know if your state still falls under the categories below, reach out to Lawsuit Legal News for the most up-to-date legal information.
+To know if your state still falls under the categories below, contact Lawsuit Legal News for the most up-to-date legal information.

 Exceptions to Filing Deadlines